West Virginia vs. Texas NCAA Football Odds, Plays and Insights | November 20, 2021

 Texas Stats and Trends

+- In Texas' 10 games this year, it has four wins against the spread.

-- The Longhorns have yet to cover the spread this year when underdogs by 2.5 points or more in three chances.
+- This season, the Longhorns are winless against the spread when entering a game as an underdog of 2.5 points or more (in three chances).

-- Texas' games this year have gone over the total in five out of 10 opportunities (50%).
+- Texas' games this year have hit the over five times in 10 opportunities (50%).

-- Texas is 4-2 against the spread and 4-2 overall in games when it scores more than 24.1 points.
+- Texas is 4-2 against the spread and 4-2 overall when the team notches more than 24.1 points.

-- The Longhorns have turned the ball over seven more times (16 total) than the Mountaineers have forced a turnover (9) this season.
+- This year the Longhorns have turned the ball over 16 times, seven more than the Mountaineers' takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.